Autumn Activities: 35 things to do in autumn

 Often stars of the harvest festival, scarecrows sometimes get their own spotlight too, with scarecrow festivals taking place in towns and villages across the UK!
 They normally have a theme, with residents creating incredible scarecrow designs.
 If there’s one near you, it’s definitely worth a visit.

-- Host family movie night
+- Host a family movie night

 - Drink hot chocolate